craftercms/docs/source/site-administrators/studio/rte-setup.rst

 Inserting Smart Tables
 ^^^^^^^^^^^^^^^^^^^^^^

-Crafter CMS provides a plugin for inserting a table that holds its formatting as the user adds rows and columns.
+CrafterCMS provides a plugin for inserting a table that holds its formatting as the user adds rows and columns.
 To turn on table controls in the RTE, do the following:

 #.
 Add the **insert-predefined-table** module in the ``<rteModules>``.
 #.
 Add **predefinedTable** and **tablecontrols** to one of the toolbars: ``<toolbarItems1>``